APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Our Method

 \subsubsection{Inference}

 Note that each one of our two branches can yield a segmentation result in the training phase.
-Unlike the training stage, the model just needs output $\hat {M}_{sq}$ using the class-specific branch during the inference stage because the mask of a query image is unknown.
-Hence, the class-agnostic branch can be freely removed, which has no extra inference costs.
+Unlike the training stage, the model just needs output $\hat {M}_{sq}$ by using the class-specific branch during the inference stage because the mask of a query image is now unknown.
+Hence, the class-agnostic branch can be freely removed, which brings no extra inference costs.
 Given a query image and $k$ support images, we take the average of all foreground prototypes from $k$ support images as the new foreground prototype.
-The prototype is then used to output $\hat {M}_{sq}$ as prediction, as described in Section~\ref{sec:SQP}.
+The prototype is then used to output $\hat {M}_{sq}$ as prediction.
+The whole inference process of our APANet is described in Algorithm~\ref{algorithm2}.
+Compared with the model without the class-agnostic branch~(inference stage), our model with both the class-specific and class-agnostic branches takes about 1.3$\times$ more time for training.
+The increased training time is mainly brought by our online clustering in the class-agnostic branch.